 As Posts Table Pro can dynamically create tables from any custom post type, this makes it incredibly powerful.

 In addition to all this, Posts Table Pro comes with a ton of premium features.
 These include superb styling (no HTML code or custom CSS needed), easy linking to content used to generate the table (this makes it perfect for creating libraries and databases like a simple MySQL table), lazy loading for faster load times, and advanced data table builder from WordPress posts (as mentioned), and also custom post types.
-You'll get user-friendly tables which make it easy for your visitors to quickly find the information they need.
+You'll get user-friendly tables that make it easy for your visitors to quickly find the information they need.

-As you can see in the example above, for example, it's possible to filter by categories or tags using the dropdown menu, and you can see how the alternative styling and formatting on the table rows makes it easy to see the content.
+As you can see in the example above, for example, it's possible to filter by categories or tags using the dropdown menu, and you can see how the alternative styling and formatting on the table rows make it easy to see the content.